jerryscript-project/iotjs/docs/Build-for-NuttX.md

 #### USB Connection

-There are two USB Connection on the Target board.
+There are two USB Connections on the Target board.
 USB mini CN1 and USB micro CN5.
 Both USB ports need to be connected to your Host.
-CN1 is used for power and Flashing but will not appear as a device in Linux.
-CN5 is used for NSH and will appear as /dev/ttyACM0 when things are working ok.
+CN1 is used for power and Flashing, but it will not appear as a device in Linux.
+CN5 is used for NSH and will appear as /dev/ttyACM0 when things work good.

 ### 1. Get the sources

-If you haven't read [Build for Linux](Build-for-Linux.md) page, it would be better to read it.
+If you haven't read the [Build for Linux](Build-for-Linux.md) page, it would be better to read it first.
 Some explanations may be skipped in this document.

 #### Directory structure

-Assume _harmony_ as a root folder so it may look like this;
+Assume _harmony_ as a root directory so it may look like this;
 * harmony
  * iotjs
  * nuttx